 These are just a few of the reasons why substance abuse among older adults cannot be ignored.
 Families can and should take action to protect the health of a loved one, but they need to take action in the right way.
 Learn how to hold a loving, compassionate and successful intervention to make a real difference in a loved one’s life.

 Spotting the Signs of Substance Abuse in Seniors

-Some symptoms of an addiction can be similar to the symptoms associated with advancing age or increasing illness.
-For example, some people who drink to excess can forget the details of the evening that came before.
-Similarly, some people who have dementia can forget simple matters, regardless of whether they drink or not.
-Similarly, some people with memory disorders can inadvertently abuse their medications or their alcoholic drinks, simply because they can’t keep track of what they’ve taken and the time that’s passed between doses.
+Intervening for a person’s health and safety begins with understanding the situation.
+Some symptoms of addiction can be similar to the symptoms associated with advancing age or increasing illness.
+For example blackouts or fuzzy memories stemming from drinking to excess can mimic dementia or just declining memory function that comes with age.
+And if individuals already have a memory disorder, they may inadvertently abuse medications or drink more than intended simply because they can’t keep track of what they’ve taken and the time that’s passed between doses.